ClanDestine: Marvel Tales by Alan Davis

-Cast
+Members

 Living members

 Although there is a core group of family members, Alan Davis has stated there are an unknown number of other family members who usually keep to themselves.
 For this reason, the following family members are listed here in approximate order of age, based on the family tree given in the 2008 The ClanDestine miniseries, and other sources.
 Rik Destine, whose birth order is unknown, is placed before Rory and Pandora Destine, because the latter are known to be the youngest members of the family.
 All of the Destines, especially Adam, have a mental link to their family, allowing them to sometimes feel when other family members are in danger.

 Adam Destine – Adam was born Adam of Ravenscroft in 1168.
 While fighting in the Third Crusade, he rescued a Djinn named Elalyth that he first saw in a vision when he was sixteen.
 She made him immortal and invulnerable, and bore him numerous children.
 In 1374, Adam and his son Thaddeus were escorting his other son Albert to the Shalu Monastery in Shigatse, Tibet, when they were attacked by the Geong Si, an army of zombies controlled by the Inhuman Tral.
 During the battle, Thaddeus was knocked off a cliff, and the otherwise pacifistic Albert, in his grief, lashed out at their attackers, discovering that his healing ability could be manifested as a weapon, and killed them all, much to his subsequent regret.
 Other Inhumans then appeared, explaining that Tral was a criminal who escaped their hidden city.
 Adam traveled to Russia in 1612 to help establish the Romanov Dynasty.
 While horseback riding through the Sayan Mountains in 1615 en route to Japan to aid Albert and Grace, he encountered a trio of armored insectoid extraterrestrials attempting to construct a teleportational portal through which to bring an army to claim the Earth.
 The aliens attacked Adam, but none of their weapons could harm him, and believing that his invulnerability was representative of the entire human race, they departed, fearing they could not conquer Earth.
 In the 1950s, he consulted Albert Einstein for help explaining Vincent's behavior, as Adam did not initially believe Vincent's claim that he could travel through time.